Ash1421/Ash1421/README.md

     <tr>
       <td colspan="2" style="padding: 10px;">
         <h3 style="padding: 10px;">
-          I don't own or know all of the languages and frameworks, hardware, software, products, or anything metioned below but I have learned some of them partially and used most of them and own some of their products.
+          I don’t claim expertise in all of the technologies listed below.
+Some I use regularly, some I’ve experimented with, and others are tools, platforms, or hardware I’m interested in or have worked with.
           <br>
           <br>
           For the companys and products such as the hardware they make I either own it, have used it, or favorite the company or product.
-Brands like Steam could include the games that are on it, or some of the hardware they make as a product such as the Steamdeck.
+Brands like Nintendo could include the games that are on it, or some of the hardware they make as a product such as the Nintendo Switch.
         </h3>
       </td>
     </tr>